2026 AACP Interim Meeting

 At the completion of this activity, participants will be able to:

-1. Examine the benefits of peer-reviewed scholarship in terms of rigor, credibility, and academic impact.
-(CON)
+- Examine the benefits of peer-reviewed scholarship in terms of rigor, credibility, and academic impact.

-2. Evaluate the long-term impact of equating non-traditional work with peer-reviewed scholarship in faculty reviews and tenure decisions.
+- Evaluate the merits and challenges of recognizing non-traditional scholarly work as equivalent to traditional peer-reviewed works in faculty performance reviews and tenure evaluations.

 1:30 p.m.-2:30 p.m.